 Outside areas and boundaries Visually inspected.
-There are grounds to the front, side and rear of the property overlaid in a mixture of materials including lawn, paving and chips and bound in part by hedges and masonry walls, some of which appear to be retaining in nature.
+There are garden grounds to the front, side and rear of the property.
+The grounds incorporate a drive which provides off street parking provisions.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.

 Ceilings Visually inspected from floor level.
-The ceilings within the property are of plasterboard with areas of paper finishes noted.
+Lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of solid construction, plastered on the hard.
+Plastered brick, lath and plaster and plasterboard.